terencemah/duke/docs/README.md

 Expected outcome:

-'    Bye.
-Hope to see you again soon!'
+"    Bye.
+Hope to see you again soon!"

 (application window closes after a 1-second delay)